rikima-mitsuhashi/UTIMG-VT-2020-05-WinEXE/README.md

 * To enable malware researchers to compare different classification approaches, we disclose how to create our dataset.

 * This dataset contains 1,556 malware images from 18 different malware families.
-The original malware binary files are included in the VirusTotal malwere sample folder.
+The original malware binary programs are included in the VirusTotal malwere sample folder.

 * If your papers use the dataset or the script-tools for the dataset, please cite the following paper.